Debugging your connector

 UI popup

-In this view, you'll be able to see any dynamic inputs or output fields as you change the inputs given in the debugger UI.
-Optionally, you may also switch to the Raw JSON view to provide the input JSON for your action directly.
-This comes in handy when you are debugging an action or trigger where you have the inputs from the recipe itself.
-You can toggle to raw JSON view in the top right hand corner of the UI popup under Change view.
+In this view, you'll be able to see any dynamic inputs or output fields as you change the inputs given in the Test code tab's UI.
+Optionally, you can also switch to the Raw JSON view to provide the input JSON for your action directly.
+This is useful when you are debugging an action or trigger where you have the inputs from the recipe itself.
+You can toggle to raw JSON view in the top right-hand corner of the UI popup under Change view.

 Raw JSON popup

-• Output Output This is the output of the operation.
-There are some slight differences between the output for triggers versus actions:
+Output - There are some slight differences between the output for triggers versus actions:

 # Limitations

-Testing individual pick_lists, methods and object_definitions are not supported on the cloud debugger.
+Testing individual pick_lists, methods and object_definitions are not supported in the Test code tab.
 However, a simple workaround is to create a sample test action that can tests these pick_lists before you use them in your intended actions/trigger.

 For example: